-- Conduct regular programme field visits and surveys and exchange information with partners/stakeholders to assess progress and provide technical support.
+- Support the implementation of CP programmes.
+Conduct regular programme field visits and surveys and exchange information with partners/stakeholders to assess progress and provide technical support.
 Take appropriate action to resolve issues and/or refer to relevant officials for resolution.
 Report on critical issues, bottlenecks and potential problems for timely action to achieve results. - Provide technical and operational support to government counterparts, NGO partners, UN system partners and other country office partners/donors on the application and understanding of UNICEF policies, strategies, processes and best practices in child protection, to support programme implementation.